awwright/node-rdf/README.md

 Returns a `ResultSet`, a pointer to a node in a graph that can be walked to query for data.

 The provided `resource` does not necessarially have to exist in the graph, however, any operations on it will produce an empty set.

+### Dataset

+Represents a set of RDF `Quad` instances.

+This implements most of the [RDF/JS: Dataset specification](https://rdf.js.org/dataset-spec/), using six indexes for fast querying.

+Instances of Dataset are uniquely identified by their instance.
+Datasets are mutable.
+Methods with a return value are pure, non-pure (mutating) methods always return undefined.

 ### Variable